Turkey Corn Chowder

 This is a great way to use up leftover turkey and turkey broth after the holidays.

-Turkey Corn Chowder is served with bacon!
-I also served it with homemade Gluten Free Cheddar Bay Biscuits.
+Turkey Corn Chowder is garnished with bacon so it packs a powerful punch!
+The first time I made this recipe I served it with homemade Gluten Free Cheddar Bay Biscuits.

 Here’s what I did.

-To grease in pan add onions and garlic.
-Saute a few minutes before adding gluten free flour.
+To grease in pan add onions.
+Saute a few minutes until onions are tender.

-Combine half-and-half cream with half of the corn in a blender.
+Combine half-and-half cream with one pound of whole kernel corn in a blender.

 Ladle Turkey Corn Chowder into bowls and top with bacon.
 Garnish with fresh rosemary.